-attribute description optional

-key

-type the type of Registry declaration: shortcut, internal, or external.
-No

-descrip- A description of your command.
-No

-tion

-con- The command to invoke within Bcome will invoke your Registry methiod No

-sole_comn nad

-group A group name.
-All commands with the same group are grouped together No

-when Registry declarations are listed

-short- The remote command to execute when the script is invoked.
-Required for type

-cut_command shortcut

-run_as_pse eu thoetOR false Optional for type

-shortcut only

-orch_klass Your orchestration class name.
-Required for type

-interna 1

-lo- The system command that is to be executed locally.
-Required for type

-cal_command external

-defaults A Hash of optional values passed in to your local command.
-Optional for types

-Available as ENV variables to external scripts, and from the @arguments external and

-Hash to internal scripts. interna 1.

-re- Set to 'server', 'inventory' (all inventory types), or 'collection'.
-Yes

-strict_to_nodeegistry method will only be made available to namespaces of the declared

-type.
+attribute description optional key type the type of Registry declaration: shortcut, internal, or external.
+No descrip- A description of your command.
+No tion con- The command to invoke within Bcome will invoke your Registry methiod No sole_comr nad group A group name.
+All commands with the same group are grouped together No when Registry declarations are listed short- The remote command to execute when the script is invoked.
+Required for type cut_command shortcut run_as_ps eutro e tQR false Optional for type - shortcut only orch_klass Your orchestration class name.
+Required for type internal 10- The system command that is to be executed locally.
+Required for type cal_command external defaults A Hash of optional values passed in to your local command.
+Optional for types Available as ENV variables to external scripts, and from the @arguments external and Hash to internal scripts. internal. re- Set to 'server', 'inventory' (all inventory types), or 'collection'.
+Yes strict_to_nodeegistry method will only be made available to nodes of the declared type.